peterwvj/nextcloud/README.md

 ### Enable Collabora

-To enable Collabora, log in to your Nextcloud using the admin credentials specified in your `docker-compose.yml` and
+To enable Collabora, log in to your Nextcloud using the admin credentials specified in your `docker-compose.yml` file and

 - install the Collabora plugin from the Nextcloud app store:
   - Apps -> Download and enable "Collabora Online".